ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [SCSS] How to make fancy buttons with radar borders

-This is how you can create a fancy animation for a button's border so that it sweeps around like a radar.
+This is how you can create a fancy animation for a button’s border so that it sweeps around like a radar.

 <style>
 #radar-button-example {